Jaime-Analytics/Hospitality-Revenue-Guest-Behavior-Dashboard-/README.md

 # **Hospitality Revenue & Guest Behavior Dashboard**
-*A two‑page Power BI project built using SQL, Power Query, data modeling, and DAX.*
+*A two page Power BI project built using SQL, Power Query, data modeling, and DAX.*

 ---

 ## **Project Summary**

 A complete hospitality analytics dashboard that connects **revenue performance** with **guest booking behavior**.
-Built end‑to‑end using SQL Server, Power BI, and DAX, this project turns raw hotel booking data into clear, actionable insights for revenue managers, operations teams, and hotel leadership.
+Built end to end using SQL Server, Power BI, and DAX, this project turns raw hotel booking data into clear, actionable insights for revenue managers, operations teams, and hotel leadership.

 ---